9 Camino de Santiago Routes: How to Choose the Best One

 Now that you know your options, let’s figure out the other aspects of the pilgrimage.

-2. How Much Time Can You Spare To Walk The Camino?
+2. How Much Time Can You Spare to Walk the Camino?

 Your available time is the first thing you need to consider when choosing the right Camino route for you.